axel7083/Homepage/README.md

 GNU AGPLv3 licensed.

-The icons of this extension has been made by [Freepik](https://www.flaticon.com/authors/freepik) from [Flaticon](https://www.flaticon.com/)
+The icon of this extension has been made by [Freepik](https://www.flaticon.com/authors/freepik) from [Flaticon](https://www.flaticon.com/)